Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

 In Estonia, OSS solutions developed for the government are made public and freely available at koodivaramu.eesti.ee\footnote{\url{koodivaramu.eesti.ee}}.
-The Estonian government recognizes the value of open principles, allowing these solutions to be adapted more easily by businesses and potentially increasing the export of digital government solutions.
+The Estonian government recognises the value of open principles, enabling businesses to adapt these solutions more easily and potentially increasing the export of digital government solutions.
 Similarly, in the Netherlands, the Developer Overheid\footnote{\url{https://developer.overheid.nl/}} platform provides a library of both APIs and OSS catalogues from various PSOs across the Dutch public sector.
 There is a long-term goal to evolve the platform into a common source code storage and collaboration platform, possibly based on the OSS social coding platform GitLab.
 The German government, through their Centre for Digital Sovereignty, has adopted a similar approach with their OpenCode platform\footnote{\url{https://opencode.de/en}}.
-The European Commission has also created their own environment\footnote{\url{https://code.europa.eu/}}.
+The European Commission has also created its own environment\footnote{\url{https://code.europa.eu/}}.
 Currently, however, most public sector OSS projects are hosted on GitHub, as in most cases investigated in this study, although some exceptions use public or internally hosted instances of GitLab.

-A less formal but generally recognized example is offentligkod.se\footnote{\url{https://offentligkod.se}} in Sweden, a software catalogue listing OSS used and/or developed by Swedish PSOs.
-The catalogue was initiated by the Swedish PSO-centered knowledge-sharing network NOSAD.
+A less formal but generally recognised example is offentligkod.se\footnote{\url{https://offentligkod.se}} in Sweden, a software catalogue listing OSS used and/or developed by Swedish PSOs.
+The catalogue was initiated by the Swedish PSO-centred knowledge-sharing network NOSAD.
 All reports are contributed on a volunteer basis either by the PSOs directly or the vendors providing services based on the OSS.
-The catalogue is referred to by the Swedish National Procurement Office in their framework for the acquisition of OSS-based software and services.
+The catalogue is referenced by the Swedish National Procurement Office in its framework for the acquisition of OSS-based software and services.